Sivannarayana12/project/README.md

 # Blob service:
 **Description:**
-Blob service is a cloud-based storage service designed for the scalable storage of binary or text data, often in the form of files such as images, videos, documents, and backups.
+Blob Service is a cloud-based storage service designed for the scalable storage of binary or text data, often in the form of files such as images, videos, documents, and backups.
 It provides a simple and flexible way to store and retrieve large amounts of unstructured data in the cloud.

 ![BLOB STORAGE](https://github.com/Sivannarayana12/project/assets/154424586/efe77c42-8823-4c57-9701-73e19bb8ed66)